 Catalyst Coated Membrane (CCM)

-Development of High Performing Catalyst Coated membranes for PEM water electrolysis
+Development of high performing catalyst coated membranes for PEM water electrolysis

-PEM water electrolysis is one of the applications that has gained a lot of interest recently.
-However, market penetration is hindered because PEM electrolysers rely on the use of scarce and expensive noble metal catalysts, such as iridium.
-As a solution to this challenge, iridium catalyst coated membranes were developed using VSPARTICLE’s technology and tested by an external party in a single-cell PEM water electrolyser.
-Results proved that less catalyst loading was required compared to the commercially available standard.
-More specifically, the Ir-speficic power density was reduced up to an order of magnitude and durability was good based on three different degradation protocols.
+PEM water electrolysis is one of the applications that has gained lot of interest recently.However, market penetration is hindered because PEM water electrolysers rely on the use of scarce and expensive noble metal catalysts, such as Iridium.
+As a solution to this challenge, Iridium catalyst coated membranes were developed using VSPARTICLE technology and tested by an external party in a single-cell PEM water electrolyser.
+Results proved that less catalyst loading was required, compared to commercially available standard.
+More specifically, the Ir-specific power density was reduced up to an order of magnitude and durability was good based on three different degradation protocols.

 Printer_lab

-VSPARTICLE introduces membranes.
 By combining spark ablation, a vapor-based nanoparticle synthesis method, with additive manufacturing, production process of CCMs is simplified and catalyst loading is reduced without compromising performance or durability.

 process_6